 - Touching the cheek or jaw, or rubbing the affected area

 - Resisting any hygiene near the area, including washing the face or shaving

 - Aggression, yelling, or moaning

 If any of these symptoms are noted, schedule an appointment with the dentist as soon as possible.

-For further tips, as well as for skilled, compassionate assistance with oral care for a loved one with dementia, email or call Morning Glory Home Care, the experts in memory care in Godfrey, IL, at 618-667-8400.
+For further tips, as well as for skilled, compassionate assistance with oral care for a loved one with dementia, email or call Morning Glory Home Care, the experts in Alton dementia care, at 618-667-8400.
 For a full list of all of the communities where we provide our award-winning in-home care, please visit our Service Area page.